sstewart2012/peticodiac/README.md

              3: CUDA

 Example:
-# Determine fesibility for a linear equation with 3 non-basic variables
+# Determine feasibility for a linear equation with 3 non-basic variables
 # and 1 constraint using the CPU-Eager solver
 # x0 + x1 + x2 + s0 = 0
 # l <= s0 <= u, where l and u are randomly generated